yudin7324/yudin7324/README.md

 I have experience working with **state management (Redux)**, CSS preprocessors like **SCSS**, and UI libraries such as **Material-UI**.
 I also have hands-on experience with **Vue.js** and building custom UI components.
 Additionally, I work with **Next.js** for server-side rendering and static site generation.
 I enjoy working with **modern frontend architectures**, ensuring clean and efficient code.

-In addition to frontend development, I'm interested in **cybersecurity**, automation, and investment strategies.
-Currently, I'm working on my **own SaaS project** while continuously improving my skill set.
+In addition to frontend development, I'm interested in **cybersecurity** and automation.

 ---